 Our focus for children in Key Stage 2 is to provide high quality, enjoyable, P.E. lessons that continue to apply and develop a broader range of skills, learning how best to use them in different ways.
 The children are taught about the benefits of communicating and collaborating within a team environment, and the importance of sporting positive behaviour and fair play when competing against others.
 Our children work towards developing an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.

 The school provides a range of P.E. related clubs that we encourage the children to take part in.
 These encourage children to further develop and enrich their skills in a range of activity areas, often beyond the curriculum requirements.
 Clubs will vary throughout each term and information will be provided on our monthly newsletters.

-School Games competition
+School Games Competition

 As part a representative school of the Hinckley and Bosworth district we are extremely fortunate to be part of an enthusiastic sporting family.
 The School Games is an all-inclusive programme to allow all school children the opportunity to take part in competitive sport.
 Pupils from St Mary’s take part in a range of intra-school and inter-school competitions organised in association with the School Games Partnership.